UM-A2SRL/AePW3-LDWG/README.md

 The spanwise-varying aerodynamic coefficient derivatives used for these results are in the static aeroelastic folder.

-## Sanghi, Riso, and Cesnik, International Forum on Aeroelasticity and Structural Dynamics, 2024
+## Sanghi, Riso, and Cesnik, IFASD, 2024

 Results coming soon...